How the Acropolis Parthenon Was Built to Withstand Anything

 The Parthenon is one of the most iconic structures in the history of Western civilization.
-It stands in splendor on Acropolis Hill in Athens, and has stood like that for 2,500 years.
-Experts believe that the ingenuity of the...
+It stands in splendor on Acropolis Hill in Athens as it has for 2,500 years.
+Experts believe that the Parthenon's construction ingenuity has enabled...

 On the morning of May 30, 1941, two young Greeks, Manolis Glezos and Lakis Santas climbed on Acropolis and took down the Nazi flag.

 ‘Modern Elgin’ Arrested Trying to Steal Pieces of Acropolis